There was a time when investors were shying away from niche publishing because “journalism” was “expensive” and user-generated content was “cheap.”

 The same logic applies to specialized information, and we believe in the quality of content created by niche publishers.
 But we’ve also noted before that by reaching that “very specific audience … in a deeply authentic way,” niche publishers are also able to deliver more and better leads to their advertisers.
 After all, if you make martial arts floor mats, where will your advertising dollars be better spent – at ESPN.com or BlackBelt.com?

-And to go along with niche content, we’ve always admired a certain circle of industry leaders who pack a punch when it comes to singing the praises and sorrows of specialized information.
+And to go along with niche content, we’ve always admired a certain circle of industry leaders who pack a punch when it comes to singing the praises and sorrows of niche publishing and specialized information publishing.

 Once you follow us on Twitter, you should probably read their work and follow them, too.